 A current flashpoint in the digital sphere is the Facebook data scandal and how it underscores the strategic value of content worldwide.
 We all know the story by now, but what’s truly interesting is the aftermath and how Facebook and CEO Mark Zuckerberg are attempting to solve the rather large Global Content problem they have on their hands.

 Right now, there are plans to develop a global model that utilizes “sophisticated artificial intelligence (AI) tools to identify and remove offending and dangerous entries” while avoiding censorship.
 Zuckerberg and his cohorts are essentially retrofitting Facebook’s Global Content processes on an unprecedented scale using multitudinous, real-time data entries from different language-speaking users in almost every country of the world.
-Thanks to Common Sense Advisory, we’ve got a pretty good idea of what this large-scale endeavour will (and should) involve:
+Thanks to CSA Research, we’ve got a pretty good idea of what this large-scale endeavour will (and should) involve:

 - Using algorithms as stand-in editors to decide which content users can access